krbnite/krbnite.github.io/_notes/CS294-158__Deep-Unsupervised-Learning.md

   - also allows sampling x from p(x)
     * generate new data points

-Autoregresive models are used in things like machine translation.

 Data compression is very related to likelihood-based modeling / generative modeling.
 This is because you are trying to find a lower-dimensional space that encodes the original data, and